So you just tried our 5 Flexibility Tests, and you determined that you’re about as flexible as a steel rod.

 It is always best to stretch muscles when they are warm.
-Therefore it’s best to do it after a workout or even after a warm shower.
+Therefore it’s best to do it after a workout or a warm shower.

-Otherwise if you are not working out that day, you can stretch right before bed.
+Otherwise, if you are not working out that day, you can do your stretching session right before bed.

 DAY 1: Upper Body (Great for Improving Overhead Technique)